 Instead, do this:

 Instead of sorting clothes by shirts, pants, etc. → sort them into outfits.

 We sorted by outfits when we went through the decluttering portion of this post, but I also want you to do this every time you do laundry.

 It makes life sooo much easier to sort outfits ahead of time, as soon as you finish folding the clean clothes.

 Make each outfit complete: shirt, pants/shorts, undies and socks.

 Use a shoe caddy to organize clothes

-- Hanging organizer: You can buy a hanging organizer from Walmart or Amazon that is designed specifically for clothes.
+For older kids with bulkier clothing, you can buy a hanging organizer that is made specifically for clothes.

 Imagine stress-free mornings…